Earn up to 3.35% APY2. No account fees. No minimum balances.

 5. RentRedi

 RentRedi is a mobile-first platform designed for landlords who prioritize tenant communication.
-While it lacks native advanced accounting features, it integrates with REI Hub for more complete financial reporting.
+While it lacks native advanced accounting features, it does offer integrations with REI Hub for financial reporting.

 Best for: Landlords who prioritize mobile tools and tenant-facing features.